Why do we need technology in our classrooms?

 Curriculum Connectedness, Progression, Assessment and Evidence

-Our computing curriculum, based on Ebor’s progression of knowledge and skills, is mapped through cross curricular opportunities woven within all areas of learning.
-This means computing can be taught alongside other areas of the curriculum, allowing for a creative, holistic and cross curricular approach.
-Having the computing objectives mapped out across the year for every year group based on the progression of knowledge and skills allows us to ensure all children have solid platforms to build upon as they move through school, diminishing any gaps in understanding.
-Morever, giving teachers the confidence, tools and clear expectations of what they must teach throughout school.
+Our computing curriculum, based on Ebor’s progression of knowledge and skills (which is in turn informed by the National Curriculum), is mapped through cross curricular, connected learning opportunities interwoven within all areas of learning.
+This means computing can be taught alongside other areas of the curriculum, allowing for a creative, holistic and contextual approach.
+Having the computing objectives mapped out across the year, for every year group based on the progression of knowledge and skills, allows us to ensure all children have solid platforms to build upon as they move through school.
+This allows us to diminish any gaps in understanding and ensure children can know more and remember more.
+Knowledge retention is further supported by the integration of quiz based platforms into curriculum reviews.

-Please see below for an example of our cross curriculum knowledge and skills organisers
+Please see below for the computing progression of knowledge and skills.

 Remote Teaching and Learning